-How the Aransas Pass Crime Control and Prevention District came about
+Establishment of the Crime Control and Prevention District (CCPD)

 The CCPD is a separate entity from the City of Aransas Pass.
-A Board of seven member’s appointed by the City Council prepare a yearly budget for each fiscal year.
-This supplemental budget assists the police department while at the same time giving some relief to the general fund for the benefit of other city departments.
-The CCPD meets every second Thursday of each month promptly at 6:30 pm inside City Hall located at 600 W. Cleveland Blvd, Aransas Pass, Texas; and everyone is welcome to attend.
+A Board of seven members appointed by the City Council prepare an annual budget for each fiscal year.
+This budget assists the police department while at the same time adding relief to the general fund.
+The CCPD board meets every second Thursday of each month, promptly at 6:30 pm.
+These meetings take place at City Hall, located at 600 W. Cleveland Blvd, Aransas Pass, Texas.
+The meetings are public and anyone is welcome to attend.

-The CCPD helps fund the costs for personnel, administration, expansion/enhancement and capital expenditures.
-There are also many specialized programs funded or capable of being funded by the CCPD to include community related crime prevention strategies such as block or neighborhood watch programs, school-police programs, home alert programs, juvenile awareness programs, additional parole officers, law enforcement training and many other programs.
+The CCPD helps fund the costs for personnel, administration, expansion/enhancement, and capital improvement expenditures.
+Occassionally, specialized programs are also funded or capable of being funded by the CCPD.
+These programs may include community related crime prevention strategies such as block or neighborhood watch, school-police, home security inspection/alert, juvenile awareness, law enforcement training, and many other programs.
 (Section 363.151)

 - APISD school resource officer,